Deciding whether or not to purchase this antique school desk was difficult, but working on it was totally more work than I bargained for!

 Navy Blue Antique School Desk

 I LOVE the navy blue on the frame of this antique school desk, don’t you?
 The diy chalky paint primer sealed with clear wax looks gorgeous!
+It even has that little storage area!

 You may not be a fan of the paint technique on the wood components, but I really love how it keeps the integrity and charm of the original pieces.